Matsumae clan: Relations with the Ainu and Russia

-Since the Matsumae land was a march or borderland, the remainder of Hokkaidō, then called Ezo, essentially became an Ainu reservation.
-Although Japanese influence and control over the Ainu gradually grew stronger over the centuries, at that time they were mostly left to their own devices and the shogunate did not consider their lands to be Japanese territory.
-It was only during the Meiji Restoration in the late 19th century that the march was dissolved and Hokkaidō was formally annexed, and renamed, by Japan.
+Since the Matsumae land was a march or borderland, the remainder of Yezo essentially became an Ainu reservation.
+Although Japanese influence and control over the Ainu gradually grew stronger over the centuries, at that time they were largely left to their own devices, and the shogunate did not regard their lands as Japanese territory.
+It was only during the Meiji Restoration in the late 19th century that the march was dissolved, and Hokkaidō was formally annexed and renamed.